-- Make sure you don’t go to the grocery store hungry.
-It will only prompt you to eat chocolate covered almonds directly from the bulk bin and you will invariably buy twice as much food as you normally would.
-Go full and stick to your list.
+- Make sure you don’t go to the grocery store while hungry.
+It’ll only prompt you to eat chocolate covered almonds directly from the bulk bin and you’ll invariably buy twice as much food as you normally would.
+Go while full and stick to your list.

 - Don’t forget your shopping list.

 - Don’t forget your reusable grocery bags.
 I even go a little further and wash all my plastic produce bags, hang them on the line to dry and reuse them.
 Stewardship reminds us of the bigger picture and that never hurts.

 - If you can go to the grocery store without your kids this will help.
 This might be impossible, but if you can, do it.
 It makes for a much more relaxing grocery shopping experience.

 3. Do all of the necessary prep for your meal plan and prepare to batch cook.

 When you get home from the grocery store, put all of your groceries away, toss out any old food in the fridge and prep whatever needs prepping for the next day.

 The grocery store trip is usually a production in itself and I don’t want you to cram too much into one day.

 So only do the necessary things for the next day of cooking.
 Soak your beans, clean your greens, make your red sauce if you’re doing a lasagna or spaghetti, etc. Follow my meal plans – this will make it super easy.

 The goal is to come to the kitchen the next day refreshed and excited to get cooking.
 Food tastes way better when you’re not exhausted or stressed out while making it.